axieinfinity/ronin-documentation/docs/rns/guides/register/regular.md

 This guide shows how to register a new `.ron` domain name for your Ronin address.

-In Ronin Name Service (RNS), regular names are available at a first-come, first-serve basis with a yearly renewal fee, which is based on the domain name's length.
+In Ronin Name Service (RNS), regular names are available on a first-come, first-served basis with a yearly renewal fee that depends on the domain name's length.
 Regular names have the status **Available** in the RNS app.

 ### Renewal fee